Healthy Homes Assessment Hutt Central

 Hutt Central Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Hutt Central and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required in all Hutt Central and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate the conformance to all Healthy Homes Standard that apply or will be applied during the tenancy of the rental property.
+• Property managers and landlords must keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will be applied throughout the tenancy period of your rental home.

-• Property managers and private landlords have to ensure their rental properties conform with the Healthy Homes Standards within 90 days of any new, renewed , or altered tenancy.
+• Private landlords and property managers are required to ensure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed , or altered tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes